 This recipe is listed in these categories.
 See them for more similar recipes.

 🖼️Step-by-Step Photo Instructions

+Put an oven-safe pan (cast iron preferred) over medium-high heat with a teaspoon of oil or some butter.
 When the oil is hot and shimmering, carefully lay the chicken breast in the hot pan.
 Brown both sides for 3-4 minutes each.

 Let rest for 5 minutes before serving.
 Done in less than 30 minutes, and you spent most of the time setting and unwinding.
 Not bad, not bad at all.

-Pan Seared Oven Baked Chicken Breast
+Pan Seared Oven Baked Chicken Breasts

 - 2 skinless boneless chicken breasts - about 10 oz each well timed

 - Salt and pepper to taste OR 7:2:1

 - Preheat the oven to 375° convection or 400° conventional.
 Trim and pat dry the chicken with paper towels.
 If the chicken breast is over ¾ inches thick, flatten it with a meat mallet or the bottom of a heavy pan.

 - Sprinkle lightly with salt and pepper or the seasoning of your choice.